-VŨ TRONG PHUNG (1912-1939) was a renowned Vietnamese writer and journalist, widely regarded as one of the most influential figures of 20th century Vietnamese literature.
+VÚ TRọng Phụng (1912-1939) was a renowned Vietnamese writer and journalist, widely regarded as one of the most influential figures of 20th century Vietnamese literature.
 Despite his short lifespan of only 27 years, Vũ Trọng Phụng left behind an astonishing body of works across genres, many of which are considered to be masterpieces.
-Vũ Trọng Phụng's works are known for their unflinching portrayal of Vietnamese society during the French colonial period.
-Deemed as "morally degraded" at the time, his writings led to his imprisonment in 1937.
-He never fully recovered from his time in prison, and he died at the age of 27, two years after being released for poor health.
+His writings are known for their bold and uncompromising portrayal of Vietnamese society under French colonial rule and for addressing taboo topics such as sexuality and sex work.
+Accused of "outraging morality", he faced legal action, and his works, deemed obscene, were banned in North Vietnam until the 1980s.

 REN N. DINH (MAI) is a non-binary writer of both academic and creative texts.
 They graduated from Mount Holyoke College with a Bachelor's in English Literature, and Hanoi National University of Education with a Master's in Literary Theory.
-Their research focuses on queer theory and queer Vietnamese and Asian American literature, tapping into the intellectual excite-ment and critical empathy that a queer Asian diaspora can enable and liberate.
+Their research focuses on queer theory and queer Vietnamese and Asian American literature, tapping into the intellectual excitement and critical empathy that a queer Asian diaspora can enable and liberate.